Transformative Travel Experiences in West Africa

 Please contact us directly with any other accessibility concerns.

-• We accept credit card, ACH transfers, cash app, zelle, venmo, orange money and wave.
+• We accept ACH transfers, cash app, zelle, venmo, orange money and wave.

-We also process payments via squarespace, which offers gpay, applepay and the option of payment plans through afterpay.
+We also process payments via squarespace, which offers credit card processing, google pay, applepay for a 3% fee, and the option of payment plans through afterpay.

 You may also inquire about the possibility of an energy exchange/barter for a reduced rate.